 ( List of Individual and Team Award 2019 recipients.pdf)

 The SingHealth Duke-NUS Quality and Innovation Day is an annual event aimed at bringing together thought leaders, faculty, clinicians, researchers, educators and medical students to SingHealth Duke-NUS Academic Medical Centre (AMC) to inspire and enable all at SingHealth and Duke-NUS to constantly improve care quality and safety for our patients.

 It is also a learning platform for bright minds and subject experts to share their experiences and expertise and celebrate the innovation and quality improvement efforts and achievements of our SingHealth staff.

-Themed “Quality and Innovation for Tomorrow’s Medicine”, the event this year attracted more than 670 attendees and featured an exciting line-up of programs and speakers from SingHealth and other industries such as National Health Innovation Centre Singapore and Siemens Healthineers. (more...)
+Themed “Quality and Innovation for Tomorrow’s Medicine”, the event in 2019 attracted more than 670 attendees and featured an exciting line-up of programs and speakers from SingHealth and other industries such as National Health Innovation Centre Singapore and Siemens Healthineers. (more...)